Environmental stress level to model tumor cell growth and survival: Materials and method

 where ${(\,\cdot\,)_j}$ denotes the $j$-th component (${j=1,\ldots,d}$) and the scale~$\epsilon^k_j$ is tuned to the acceptance rate of the previous SMC iteration.
 This means, we choose $\epsilon^k_j$ adaptively as

 where $a_{k-1}$ is the average acceptance rate over the particles at the previous iteration and ${\widehat{\text{Var}}\Big((\theta)_j\Big)}$ denotes the empirical marginal variance from the $j$-th components of all particles.
+It is also possible to adapt the proposal using empirical covariances instead~\cite{adaptMH}, which would be computationally more expensive in view of possible extensions to parameters, which are random fields and therefore very high dimensional.
 Eventually, the particles are moved by randomly accepting the proposed ones:

 To improve the mixing, it is possible to repeat this process more than once by applying~$\kappa_k$ again on the moved particles.
 Afterwards, the total ratio of accepted particles determines the $a_k$, which is used to scale~$\epsilon^{k+1}_j$ in the MCMC update of the next iteration. \paragraph{How is the theory applied to the models?} Parameter estimation is performed in Python adapting the code provided in~\cite{pendu}.
 The set of parameters, which need to be calibrated, can be distinguished between model parameters (see Table~\ref{Tab:modelPars}) and hyper parameters.
 Latter includes the unknown uncertainty variance~$\sigma^2$ and the proportionality constant~$n$ from relation~\eqref{eq:noise}.
 All calibrations are performed using the SMC method with sample size~${P=50\,000}$ using the resampling threshold~${P_\text{thr}=75\%\,P}$.
 In the mutation step, five MCMC updates are performed, i.e. line~\ref{algline:MCMC} in Algorithm~\ref{alg:SMC} is performed five times.